-It's easy to find messages.
-Use the search field in the mail window to search by sender, subject, attachments and more.
-Just type what you're looking for into the field.
+Use the Search field in the Mail window to search by sender, subject, attachments and more.
 If you want to narrow your search, select an option from the menu that appears as you type.

-To narrow your search further, enter multiple names or terms related to the message you're looking for.
+To narrow your search, enter names or terms related to the message you're looking for.
 Select a search token such as People or Subject to search just that field in Mail.
-You can also select a mailbox from the Mail sidebar or the Favorites bar in the Mail window to search just that mailbox.
+You can also select a mailbox from the Mail sidebar or the Favorites bar in the Mail window to search just that Mailbox.

 You can learn more about Mail from the built-in help included with your Mac.
 Open Mail, then click the Help menu at the top of the screen.
 Search for a Mail topic you want more information about, or search for a Mail menu item you're looking for.